vmware-archive/pivotal-ui-react/dr-frankenstyle/README.md

 #Dr Frankenstyle

 Dr Frankenstyle is a tool that resolves CSS dependencies between node packages.

-If your app needs both buttons and tooltips, install the button and tooltip node modules:
+For example, if your app needs both buttons and tooltips, install the button and tooltip node modules:

 ```sh
 npm install pui-css-buttons --save